relating to the circular bioeconomy, the sustainable use of natural resources, the protection of the environment and rural development.

 3. Garden hotel

-The Registration fee for each of these events includes
+The Registration fee for Forum includes

 You will be invoiced by the ICA Secretariat for the Registration fee(s).

-Please click here and complete the Registration Form for attendance at the ICA Events in Zagreb
+Please click here and complete the Registration Form

 The Registration is managed by the ICA Secretariat